 Each contract has a corresponding DepKey for registration and resolution.
 Integration modules register adapters under these keys; the execution context resolves them.

-doc = self.ctx.doc_read(project_spec) # resolves DocumentReadDepKey
+doc = self.ctx.doc_query(project_spec) # resolves DocumentQueryDepKey

 cache = self.ctx.cache(cache_spec) # resolves CacheDepKey

-counter = self.ctx.counter("tickets") # resolves CounterDepKey
+counter = self.ctx.counter(CounterSpec(name="tickets")) # resolves CounterDepKey

-storage = self.ctx.storage("attachments") # resolves StorageDepKey
+storage = self.ctx.storage(StorageSpec(name="attachments")) # resolves StorageDepKey

 For contracts without convenience methods on ExecutionContext, use dep() directly: